Robert Crumb: Style

 As told by Crumb in his biographical film, his artwork was very conventional and traditional in the beginning.
-His earlier work shows this more restrained style.
+His earlier work shows more restraint in his style.
 In Crumb's own words, it was a lengthy drug trip on LSD that "left him fuzzy for two months" and led to him adopting the surrealistic, psychedelic style for which he has become known.

-Crumb has been acclaimed for his attention to detail and satirical edge, but has also generated a significant amount of controversy for his graphic and very disturbing portrayals of sexuality and psychology.
-There exists a feminist backlash against his comics because they became more "violently misogynistic, as he graphically poured what were essentially his masturbatory fantasies onto the printed page.
-Women were raped, dismembered, mutilated, and murdered, sometimes all at once."

-A peer in the underground comics field, Victor Moscoso, commented about his first impression of Crumb's work, in the mid-1960s, before meeting Crumb in person: "I couldn't tell if it was an old man drawing young, or a young man drawing old."
-Robert Crumb's cartooning style has drawn on the work of cartoon artists from earlier generations, including Billy DeBeck (Barney Google), C. E. Brock (an old story book illustrator), Gene Ahern's comic strips, Basil Wolverton (Powerhouse Pepper), George Baker (Sad Sack), Ub Iwerks's characters for animation, Isadore Freleng's drawings for the early Merrie Melodies and Looney Tunes of the 1930s, Sidney Smith (The Gumps), Rube Goldberg, E. C. Segar (Popeye) and Bud Fisher (Mutt and Jeff).
-Crumb has cited Carl Barks, who illustrated Disney's "Donald Duck" comic books, and John Stanley (Little Lulu) as formative influences on his narrative approach, as well as Harvey Kurtzman of Mad Magazine fame.
+A peer in the underground comics field, Victor Moscoso, commented on his first impression of Crumb's work, in the mid-1960s, before meeting Crumb in person: "I couldn't tell if it was an old man drawing young, or a young man drawing old."
+Crumb's cartooning style has drawn on the work of cartoon artists from earlier generations, including Billy DeBeck (Barney Google), C. E. Brock (an old story book illustrator), Gene Ahern's comic strips, Basil Wolverton (Powerhouse Pepper), George Baker (Sad Sack), Ub Iwerks's characters for animation, Friz Freleng's drawings for the early Merrie Melodies and Looney Tunes of the 1930s, Sidney Smith (The Gumps), Rube Goldberg, E. C. Segar (Popeye) and Bud Fisher (Mutt and Jeff).
+Crumb has cited Carl Barks, who illustrated Disney's "Donald Duck" comic books, and John Stanley (Little Lulu) as formative influences on his narrative approach, as well as Harvey Kurtzman of Mad magazine fame.

-Crumb has also cited his extensive LSD use as a factor that led him to develop his unique style.
+Fellow underground cartoonist Art Spiegelman remarked that upon meeting Crumb for the first time and seeing his work, he became 'satisfied' that Crumb would do all the revolutionary things in comics that he had initially hoped to do himself.
+He also called Crumb "one of the world’s greatest cartoonists ever."

 After issues 0 and 1 of Zap, Crumb began working with others, of whom the first was S. Clay Wilson.
 Crumb said, about when he first saw Wilson's work "The content was something like I'd never seen before, ... a nightmare vision of hell-on-earth ..."
 And "Suddenly my own work seemed insipid ..."

+Crumb remains a prominent figure, as both artist and influence, within the alternative comics milieu.
+He is hailed as a genius by such comic book talents as Jaime Hernandez, Daniel Clowes, Chris Ware, Seth, Joe Sacco and Peter Bagge.
+Other cartoonists who have praised or cited Crumb's work as an influence include Hergé, Will Eisner, Moebius, Carl Barks, Charles M. Schulz, Lynda Barry and Alison Bechdel.

+The art critic Robert Hughes called Crumb "the Brueghel of the last half of the twentieth century" and "the one and only genius the 1960s underground produced in visual art, either in America or Europe."
+Comic critic Andrew D. Arnold, writing for Time Magazine, stated that "Crumb’s impact on his field, as well as his longevity as a crucial artist, rivals that of Picasso."